theaquamarine/windows-powershell-docs/docset/windows/nfs/get-nfsshare.md

 The cmdlet uses the value of *LiteralName* exactly as typed.
 The cmdlet does not interpret any characters as wildcards.
 If the name includes escape characters, enclose it in single quotation marks (').
-Single quotation marks instruct Windows PowerShell®not to interpret any characters as escape sequences.
+Single quotation marks instruct Windows PowerShell??not to interpret any characters as escape sequences.

 ```yaml
 Type: String[]